-With our collection of over 1.8 billion records, we understand that making a start on researching your family history with Findmypast can be a bit daunting.
+With our collection of over two billion records, we understand that making a start on researching your family history with Findmypast can be a bit daunting.
 So we've put together this quick and easy guide to help you get started.

 First things first; sit down and write everything you already know about your ancestors, making sure you stick to the facts and don’t get carried away with rumours and anecdotes.
 This will form the basis of your initial family research.

 Ask your family what they know.
 Every detail can help your research, not matter how trivial.
 Ask older family members, they’re more likely to have encountered some of the people you’re researching, or to have heard stories about them.
 If you’re looking for inspiration, check out our list of 20 questions to ask your relatives.